frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

   the “onEvent” callback, and through the Gum C API.
 - Add Spinlock to the CModule runtime.

+### Changes in 12.11.17

+- Kill via LLDB on jailed iOS, to avoid killing via ProcessControl when possible.
+Turns out our previous behavior left debugserver in a bad state for which killed apps sometimes would appear as already running, failing early instrumentation on subsequent spawn() attempts.
+Thanks [@mrmacete][]!
+- Fix Java bridge initialization on older Android API levels by letting the instrumentation field detection fail gracefully.
+We don't need it on older API levels anyway.
+- Reduce Duktape memory usage a little per script.
+There is no need to intern the script source code string.

 [CryptoShark 0.2.0]: https://github.com/frida/cryptoshark/releases/tag/0.2.0
 [releases]: https://github.com/frida/frida/releases